-I was told as a geology student in the 1960s, about 45 years ago, that Gondwana meant land of the Gonds, and that they were a tribal people living somewhere in India.
+I was told as a geology student in the 1960s, over 50 years ago, that Gondwana meant land of the Gonds, and that they were a tribal people living somewhere in India.
 The idea of going there one day stayed in my mind over all the years and many travels.
 It was this that I set out to find in early 2007.
 I started with my Times atlas, searches in library catalogues and on the web, and discovered my destination lay in the state of Madya Pradesh.
 Gondwana: the wordGondwana: "land of the Gonds".
 The origin of the word is hazy, but Indian historians seem to agree it was first used by Afghan traders who came into Gond territory in central India around the 11th or 12th centuries.
 But the Telugan people of Andra Pradesh also may well have coined the word or used it.
 The Telugu-English Dictonary tells us konda is hill or mountain; kondajaati, a hilltribe, goondu the name of a hilltribe, and wana a wood, forest or grove.
-"Gond" (also spelt "Goond") is also possibly a corruption of "Khond" or "Kond", the name of one of the tribal groups comprising the "Gonds".Gondwana: the placeIt refers to an area covering the north Godavari and Namarda River valleys, occupying most of Madya Pradesh, meaning Central Province, a state of India created from a group of old states after independence.
+"Gond" (also spelt "Goond") is also possibly a corruption of "Khond" or "Kond", the name of one of the tribal groups comprising the "Gonds".Gondwana: the placeIt refers to an area covering the north Godavari and Narmada River valleys, occupying most of Madya Pradesh, meaning Central Province, a state of India created from a group of old states after independence.
 However Gond people are spread over a wide area of central, and central eastern India covering seven states.Key locations

 Narmada River: the major river flowing through Gondwana.
 Also the only major Indian river that flows east-west, to the Arabian Sea; to the north all join the Ganges flowing east to the Bay of Bengal; to the south the Godivari and others also flow east.
 Amarkantak is the source of the Narmada River, on the eastern spurs of the Maikal Hills, part of the Satpura Range; it is sacred and an annual festival is held there.
 (The peak is a thick Deccan Trap; see below about the geology.)

-Satpura Range: a composite feature created by British mapping; includes the Mahadeo Hills.
-Maikal Hills and others spread across the Gond heartland.
+Satpura Range: a composite feature created by British mapping; includes the Mahadeo Hills, Maikal Hills and others spread across the Gond heartland.

 Bhopal, Bhimbetka and Raisen: one of the world's most important rock art precints; the approximate northern limit of Gond territory.
 Bhimbetka: Acheulian (Lower Palaeolithic or earliest stone age), Middle and Upper Palaeolithic; then Mesolithic.
 Rock paintings in three phases from Upper Palaeolithic, Mesolithic and later historic periods.
 Gondwana: the peopleThe Gonds are a large heterogeneous group of tribal people, numbering in the millions.
 They are regarded as the aboriginal people of the Gondwana area (although another people called the Baiga are also aboriginal in certain areas of central-eastern Madya Pradesh).
 They are given an official status as such under an administrative scheme called the Scheduled Tribes of India, which was set up around the 1950s after independence.By heterogeneous we mean the groups vary a great deal in social and cultural aspects, and in their history.
 There is a Gond language - Gondi - one of the central-southern Dravidian family of languages, which includes Tamil and Telugu.
 However only a limited number of Gond groups speak Gondi.
 What makes someone a Gond seems to be a loose assortment of cultural factors - religious beliefs for example.
 There is a Gond myth of the creation of the world and the origin of the Gonds, involving a divine hero called Lingo, sometimes called the Moses of the Gonds.